SensesProject/land-use/src/assets/text/en.md

 +++ intro 1

-# The role of land for food production and climate protection
+# The Role of Land for Food Production and Climate Protection

 Today, a large share of the global ice-free land is used by humans for agriculture and forestry, which provide food and timber for more than 7 Billion People.
 However, currently prevailing practices in agriculture, forestry and other land use (AFOLU) have negative impacts on climate change, biodiversity, desertification and land degradation.